How is the authentication and user privileges managed for SOAP API?

 If you are not using SAML 2.0 authentication when invoking Connect Web Services for SOAP operations, refer to Authentication with account passwords.

 Authenticating with Account passwords: When the API receives a request a series of access control measures are enforced.
 First, the site configuration is checked to ensure the API has been enabled at a site level.
 Second, the user credentials supplied in the request are validated.
 Third, the profile for the supplied account is checked to ensure the correct profile bit is enabled.
 Client applications must supply username and password credentials with every request.

-User permissions for different areas (incidents, answers, contacts etc) of the product are granular and based on the profile level access within Oracle Service Cloud for a specific user.
+User permissions for different areas (incidents, answers, contacts etc) of the product are granular and based on the profile level access within Oracle B2C Service for a specific user.

 For more the entire Connect Web Services for SOAP API documentation, refer to Answer ID 5169: Technical Documentation and Sample Code.